 I thought he had left my dreams.
 While his physical form is no longer present, he has taken other forms now.
 Ever since I started my current relationship, he shapeshifts into the form of my partner, Eric.
 I have awoken, my heart racing, to those familiar feelings of fear and inadequacy.

 In these dreams, Eric gets that smug, snide grin on his face.
-The grin that says “you’re a fool for ever thinking you or your feelings mattered.”
+The grin that says “You’re a fool for ever thinking you or your feelings mattered.”
 He will lie, conceal things, and make it seem like he is going to leave me, but never say it out loud.
 He just creates those feelings of insecurity so that his grasp remains around my neck.

 In these dreams, I am chasing him around frantically, trying to convince him of my worth and begging him to talk to me as though my very existence depends on his love and acceptance of me – just like it did in my abusive marriage.
 Somehow he finds a way to sneak into my life again and again.
 Each time I need to take deep breaths and remind myself that it was just a dream, that Eric is not my ex-husband, and that I am safe.